Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Convergence Along Proximal Sampler

 \subsection{Backward step}

-We now focus on the backward step of the proximal sampler.
-For the forward step, we were able to relate it to an SDE ($\D X_t = \D W_t$) by observing how it acts on distributions (i.e. on $\rho_0^X$, and seeing that $\rho_0^Y = \rho_0^X * \N(0, \eta I)$).
+We now focus on the backward step of the Proximal Sampler.
+For the forward step, we were able to relate it to the Brownian motion SDE ($\D X_t = \D W_t$) by observing how it acts on distributions (i.e. on $\rho_0^X$, and seeing that $\rho_0^Y = \rho_0^X * \N(0, \eta I)$).
 For the backward step, this approach is not as clear.
 Indeed, writing $\rho^X_1(x) = \int \nu^{X \mid Y}(x \mid y)\rho_0^Y(y) \D y$ does not immediately yield an SDE interpretation.
-But by step 2 of the proximal sampler~\eqref{eqs:ProximalSampler}, we are looking for an SDE such that when initialized at $y \in \R^d$, has marginal law $\nu^{X \mid Y=y}$ at time $\eta$.
-And therefore in general, when initialized at $\nu^Y$, it will yield $\nu^X$, and when started at $\rho_0^Y$, will output $\rho^X_1$.
-It will be helpful to think of $\nu^X$ as being obtained by the \emph{time reversal} of $\nu^Y$.
+By step 2 of the Proximal Sampler~\eqref{eqs:ProximalSampler}, we want to find an SDE such that when initialized from a point mass $\delta_y$ at any $y \in \R^d$, the output has distribution $\nu^{X \mid Y=y}$ at time $\eta$; and therefore in general, when initialized at $\nu^Y$ the SDE will output $\nu^X$, and when initialized at $\rho_0^Y$ the SDE will output $\rho^X_1$.
+It turns out we can obtain this by reversing the heat flow path from $\nu^X$ to $\nu^Y$.

 For the forward step, we have that $\D X_t = \D W_t$ where if $X_0 \sim \nu^X$, then $X_{\eta} \sim \nu^Y$.
 The time reversal of this SDE is called the \emph{backward heat flow} and is given by